 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
-Materials for this project were generously provided by King Cole and Clover USA.
+I’m a King Cole Brand Ambassador and this post is part of our ongoing collaboration.
+Additional materials for this project were generously provided by Clover USA.

 My contact at Baby Lock recently welcomed her first baby, a little boy, into the world.
 I love to send handmade baby gifts, and I figured everyone else would be sewing quilts.
 I decided to be different and crochet a striped baby blanket!